 Bottom up projections take real data from your specific situation as the base, and build upon that base.

 Let’s take a coffee shop as an example.
-A top down sales projection for a coffee shop would look like this:
+A top down sales financial projection of a coffee shop would look like this:

 - There are 100,000 people in our city